ProbablyMonsters raises $200M to build a stable game studio

 Each team in the ProbablyMonsters family of studios focuses on its own unique type of player experience, connected by the company’s mission to unite, guide, and empower developers to create exceptional entertainment experiences that delight gamers.
 In April of this year, ProbablyMonsters announced its Firewalk team entered an agreement with Sony Interactive Entertainment to be the global publisher for its inaugural multiplayer triple-A game.

-ProbablyMonsters’ Cauldron team is developing a single-player, adventure-driven game that will evolve with and around the player.
-The company’s third team, an RPG focused studio, is developing a next-gen open world co-op experience that will bring players together.
+ProbablyMonsters’ Cauldron team is developing a single-player, adventure-driven game that it says will evolve with and around the player.
+The company’s third team, an RPG-focused studio, is developing a next-gen open world co-op experience that will bring players together.

 Taking risks